Material Source

 How did you begin the curation process?

 "It began, in a sense, with developing the theme of harvest.
-I thought about what the sub themes could be that people could tie their work into.
+I thought about what the sub-themes could be that people could tie their work into.
 I wanted it to be quite an interiors-led show, because it's a selling show.
 So I wanted to make it something attractive for people who work in furniture and lighting and textiles and ceramics to be able to respond to.
-Some of the sub themes were things like biomaterials or nature positive design.
-The main one was ‘living with craft’.
+Some of the sub themes are biomaterials and nature positive design.
+The overarching concept is ‘living with craft’.
 This idea that you could furnish your whole home with items that were produced and made to incredibly high standard in Scotland by talented craftspeople.

 "Then we had an open call that went out across the country, we had 209 applications, which is a really high number of applications for a show like this.
 We whittled that down with the help of William LeClerc at Liberty and Lorraine Grant from Art Farm and the Fife Arms, myself, and Craft Scotland Director, Irene Kernan.

-"We sat down together and got that 209 down to 80 that you see in the show today.
-In terms of the curatorial process with the open call, some people had responded to the theme very vividly and very literally.
+"We sat down together to do the very difficult job of paring 209 proposals down to the 80 exhibitors that you see in the show today.
+Some makers had responded to the theme very vividly and very literally.
 Other people had referred back to the theme in a more abstract way.
-But ultimately, the way to tie it all together was really in terms of creating different showroom environments and different retail environments and exhibition spaces for visitors to be able to appreciate mediums of different mediums of work in different ways.
-So you see a lot of overlapping disciplines, where you have ceramics sitting on the same table as silversmithing and textiles.
+But ultimately, the way to tie it all together was really in terms of creating different showroom environments and different retail environments and exhibition spaces for visitors to be able to appreciate different mediums of work in different ways.
+So you see a lot of disciplines overlapping, where you have ceramics sitting on the same table as silversmithing and textiles.

 "It's commitment to materials, commitment to material specificity, and commitment to processes that just elevates the whole show past an ordinary craft fair."